BulbasaurG/SurveyDatasetsVRUPrediction/README.md

 # Datasets for VRU motion prediction

-This repo works as a notebook to remind me TODOs while writing the literature review for "A survey for datasets used for VRU motion/trajectory prediction".
+This repo works as a notebook to remind me TODOs while writing the literature review for "A survey for datasets used for VRU ^[vulnerable road user] motion/trajectory prediction".
 I also train myself using Markdown with the practice of this repo ([MDGuide](https://www.markdownguide.org/basic-syntax/)).

 [toc]